pyk595/tp/docs/DeveloperGuide.md

 `Description` objects have the following characteristics:

-* `Description` needs to be alphanumeric (only letters and numerals are allowed), and should not exceed 280 characters.
+* `Description` can take on any values, but should not be blank nor should it exceed 280 characters.
 * Contains one public data member (final) `value` of `String` object, representing the description of the `Description` object, which can be used to distinguish itself from other `Description` object.